 Customer experience has been a growing watchword for brands, but research suggests the COVID-19 pandemic is taking this trend to the next level.
 Thanks to a boom in e-commerce and the normalization of convenient options such as BOPIS (buy online, pick up in-store) and curbside pick-up, consumer expectations are putting even more emphasis on the customer experience.

-Here are four main customer needs consumers are demanding during the waning days of the pandemic and beyond, along with some examples of how customer-savvy businesses are responding.
+Customer experience is a key area where your brand can remain competitive through this mass re-consideration.
+Here are four main customer needs consumers are demanding since COVID-19 started, along with some examples of how customer-savvy businesses are responding.

 Empathy — being able to recognize and share the thoughts and feelings of others — has always been important for customer service, but the challenges and uncertainties of the pandemic have made this skill a vital one.